 KBC applies specific rules for Key Identified Staff.
-The performance-based remuneration of Key Identified Staff is awarded in a manner which promotes sound risk management and does not induce excessive risk-taking.
-This is ensured by specific rules, which are applicable to the variable remuneration of Key Identified Staff:
+The performance-based remuneration of Key Identified Staff is awarded in a manner that promotes sound risk management and does not encourage excessive risk-taking.
+This is ensured by applying specific rules to the variable remuneration of Key Identified Staff:

-- depending on the category of Key Identified Staff and the level of its variable remuneration, 40% to 60% of their awarded variable remuneration awarded is not paid straightaway but its payment is spread over a period of three to five years; - half of the total amount of variable remuneration for Key Identified Staff is awarded in the form of non-cash instruments with a one-year retention period;
+- depending on the category of Key Identified Staff and the level of its variable remuneration, 40% to 60% of their variable remuneration awarded is not paid straightaway but instead is paid over a period of three to five years; - half of the total amount of variable remuneration for Key Identified Staff is awarded in the form of non-cash instruments with a one-year retention period; - no advance payments are made in relation to the variable component and risk adjustment measures are in place.

-- no advance payments are made in relation to the variable component and risk adjustment measures are put in place. - for variable remuneration of senior management, 10% is subject to the achievement of sustainable targets that have been agreed beforehand and at least 10% is based on the results of the KBC group.
-The remaining variable component is realised through the achievement of individual objectives, including quantitative and qualitative, financial and non-financial elements, with a focus on preserving current value as well as creating future value and without incentivising excessive risk taking or mis-selling of products. - retention payments are permitted only in exceptional circumstances i.e. if the business unit is divested, wound down or undergoing a major reorganisation and for retention of Key Identified Staff on risk and/or value preservation grounds upon decision of the Board of Directors.
+- for variable remuneration of senior management, 10% is subject to the achievement of sustainable targets that have been agreed beforehand and 10% to 20% is based on the results of the KBC group.
+The remaining variable component is realised through the achievement of individual objectives, including quantitative and qualitative, financial and non-financial elements, with a focus on preserving current value and creating future value, and without incentivising excessive risk-taking or mis-selling of products. - retention payments are permitted only in exceptional circumstances (i.e. if the business entity is divested, wound down or undergoing a major reorganisation) and for the retention of Key Identified Staff on risk- and/or value-preservation grounds, as decided by the Board of Directors.

-Key Identified Staff who are allocated variable compensation of less than 75.000 EUR are considered 'exempt Key Identified Staff'.
+Key Identified Staff who are allocated variable compensation of less than 75 000 EUR are considered 'exempt Key Identified Staff'.
 In this case, variable remuneration is not subject to deferral and payment in non-cash instruments.
 The employees whose variable remuneration is subject to deferral and payment in non-cash instruments are called 'material Key Identified Staff'.

-Based on national legislation and/or an internal decision for a certain employee group, deferral schemes are sometimes more severe for both material and exempt Key Identified Staff.
-Not all principles might apply in every KBC Group entity and certain exemptions are granted due to specific local regulations.
+Based on national legislation and/or internal decisions for a certain employee group, deferral schemes are sometimes more severe for both material and exempt Key Identified Staff.
+Not all principles may apply in every KBC group entity and certain exemptions are granted due to specific local regulations or restrictions laid down by supervisory authorities.

-Structure for 2016 variable compensation
+Structure for 2020 variable compensation